Blue betta fish swimming in a small desktop aquarium

 This is where a lot of people are surprised.
 Bettas aren’t the lazy, sedentary fish that tiny cups and bowls make them look like.
 In adequate space, they’re active, curious swimmers.

 Research backs this up clearly.
-In small containers (0.5 to 1.5 liters, or about 1 to 3 pints), bettas spend significantly less time swimming and much more time resting or completely inactive.1, 2 Researchers interpret this inactivity as a sign of boredom or negative emotional state.2
+In small containers (0.5 to 1.5 liters, or about 1 to 3 pints), bettas spend significantly less time swimming and much more time resting or completely inactive.2

-In properly sized tanks, these abnormal behaviors largely disappear.2 Bettas swim throughout the water column, forage, and explore.
+In properly sized tanks, these abnormal behaviors are reduced.2 Bettas swim throughout the water column, forage, and explore.
 Natural, positive behaviors like foraging show up much more frequently in larger setups.

 What About Those Tiny Betta Tanks?